 Walking the Hadrian’s Wall Path is no easy feat.
 At 84-miles in length, the going can get quite tough at times.
 But as a reward for your efforts along the way, you’ll witness two beautiful coastlines, some of the most breath-taking scenery in the UK and no doubt make new friends along the way.
+This article will look at packing for the Hadrian’s Wall Path.

 How to pack a rucksack

 When it comes to the ideal kitbag, no two walkers have the same opinion.
-But, for the sake of safety there are a few things that are considered an absolute must.
+But, for the sake of safety, there are a few things that are considered an absolute must.

 The terrain across the Hadrian’s Wall Path is quite varied so a pair of sturdy walking boots are one of the most essential parts of your kit.